SnehaShukla937/Exploratory-Data-Analysis/README.md

  1. Get the no. of features (columns) and no. of records (rows).
  2. Get features (independent variables) name.
  3. Get unique class (dependent variables) names.
- 4. Get no. of feture values or dataponits belongs to each class.
+ 4. Get no. of feature values or dataponits belongs to each class.
  5. Check whether the dataset is balanced or not.

  ## Statistical Methods: